spatie/laravel-image-optimizer/README.md

 You can add the fully qualified classname of your optimizer as a key in the `optimizers` array in the config file.

+## Example conversion

+Here are some [example conversions](https://github.com/spatie/image-optimizer#example-conversions) that were made by the optimizer.

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.